HollaEx Token Price Hits $0.17 on Top Exchanges (XHT)

 Buying and Selling HollaEx Token

-It is usually not possible to buy alternative cryptocurrencies such as HollaEx Token directly using US dollars.
-Investors seeking to acquire HollaEx Token should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy HollaEx Token using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as HollaEx Token directly using U.S. dollars.
+Investors seeking to acquire HollaEx Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase HollaEx Token using one of the aforementioned exchanges.

 Receive News & Updates for HollaEx Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HollaEx Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.